KP191 (Early-Middle Roman Regional(?) Amphora) [permalink]

 Short, solid spike toe, cylindrical with rounded tip; deep groove just above tip.
 Corrugated lower body.

-Fabric, firing, and surface description
+Fabric, firing, surface

 7.5YR 6/4, light brown.
-Hard, gritty fabric with common mica, frequent, very small, spherical, white and gray inclusions, and common, tabular, white inclusions.
+Hard, gritty fabric with common golden mica, frequent, very small, spherical, white and gray inclusions, and common, tabular, white inclusions.
 Regional?

-Preservation comment
+Preservation description

 Two large joining fragments preserve entire toe and small part of lower body.
 Slight erosion and chipping along breaks; slight to moderate, extensive encrustation.